Academic Program

 • use of mentors.

 The recognition that students should proceed at their own rate and at their respective ability is an important aspect of sequential learning.
 Individual students at Perth Modern School are encouraged to progress academically at a rate consistent with their abilities, needs and interests.
-We encourage parents to work closely with students when selecting their courses.
+We encourage parents to work closely with their children when selecting their courses.
 We endeavour to ensure that students will be able to select courses appropriate to their interests, abilities and needs, and that all will find satisfaction in their schooling.
-A Curriculum Handbook designed to provide students, parents and staff with information about the range of courses offered at Perth Modern School is available for each year group.
-Curriculum Handbooks designed to provide students, parents and staff with information about the range of courses offered at Perth Modern School is available for both the Middle Years and Senior Years.
-The relevant handbooks are issued to students before they make academic selections for the following year and are available on this website.
+Curriculum Handbooks are designed to provide students, parents and staff with information about the range of courses offered at Perth Modern School is available for both the Middle Years and Senior Years.
+The relevant handbooks are made available to students before they make academic selections for the following year and are available on this website.

 Mod Curriculum